-name for the hardware used to access the network, such as desktops, laptops, tablets and other mobile devices.
+name for the hardware one would use to access the network, such as desktops, laptops, and tablets or other mobile devices.

 Why are endpoint security solutions important?

 Large numbers of endpoint user peripherals make a network more “porous,” making the entire system more vulnerable to malicious cyber threats.
 The more users you have creating endpoints, the greater the opportunities for cybersecurity failure.

 The benefits of a robust endpoint security plan are that the company’s most valuable asset—data—is protected from nefarious threats, and that the increasing number of remote workers and bring-your-own-device (BYOD) situations fails to create security gaps in the network.

 How does an endpoint security solution work?